POS user interface visual configurations

 - Accent color – The accent color is used throughout the POS to differentiate or highlight specific visual elements, such as tiles, command buttons, and hyperlinks.
 Typically, these elements are actionable.

 - Header color – You can configure the color of the page header to meet the retailer's branding requirements.
-This feature is available only in Retail version 1611.

-Screen layout configurations determine the actions, content, and placement of UI controls on the POS welcome screen and Transaction screen.
+Screen layout configurations determine the actions, content, and placement of UI controls on the POS Welcome screen and Transaction screen.

 Welcome screen – In most cases, the welcome screen is the page that users see when they first sign in to the POS.
 The welcome screen can consist of a branding image and button grids that provide access to POS operations.
 Typically, operations that aren't specific to the current transaction are put on this screen.